Search for celebrities on Ancestry.com!Mimi Petrovo-Miloradovitch

 Dr. Cahalan retired in 1985.
 He enjoyed traveling, gardening, entertaining friends and giving his grandchildren rides on his Cagney steam train, his family said.

-He was preceded in death by his first wife, Eleanor Donahue, to whom he was married 49 years.
+He was preceded in death by his first wife, Eleanor Donahue, to whom he was marriage 49 years.
 He is survived by his wife, Mary Ruder Cahalan; children Michael, Marlana, Barbara Zaro, Margaret Skinner, John, James, Monica Dyer and William; stepchildren Ed Ruder, Phil Ruder, Megan Martinelli, Joe Ruder and Gun Ruder; siblings Dr. Leo Cahalan of Logansport, Indiana, Dr. Joseph Cahalan of Menlo Park, and Rose Stevens of Turlock; and numerous grandchildren.

 A celebration of his life was held at St. Pius Church in Redwood City.
 In lieu of flowers, the family prefers memorial contributions be made to St. Anthony's Padua Dining Room in Menlo Park, St. Vincent dePaul or Pathways Hospice Foundation in Mountain View.
 Arrangements were by Spangler Mortuary.